 Credit: Jim Smith

 You would expect that this Hudson Valley-chic lodge and complex would have an indoor pool framed with picture windows, exposed wood and beams, and a certain charm, and you’d be correct!
-When the chilly winds make a picturesque hike on the property’s grounds less appealing, retreat to this eye-catching pool.
+When the chilly winds make a picturesque hike on the property’s grounds less appealing, retreat to this eye-catching 60-foot-long heated pool featuring underground music.
 During winter, Mohonk Mountain House also features creative programming and an expert-led wine tasting.

 Tower at Turning Stone, Verona (Central New York)